koheing/firex-store/README.md

 - If you want to subscribe again after unsubscribing 'collection', set the property of the store you want to subscribe to `[]` and then subscribe.

+- If you use node v8 and `findFirestore`, `OnCompleted` in options is not work.

 ## Usage

 - [Subscribe Firestore, using firex-store actions](#1-subscribe-firestore-using-firex-store-actions)